AlexGo12311/YSTU_APP/README.md

 # Luminis

-The **YSTU_APP** is an iOS application designed specifically for students of YSTU (likely referring to a university).
+The **Luminis** is an iOS application designed specifically for students of YSTU (likely referring to a university).
 The app provides essential features for managing academic activities and information.
 Based on the provided information and screenshots, the application focuses on delivering convenience and functionality to students.

 ### Screenshots
 Below are some screenshots demonstrating the app's features: